 Brinkman looked at her in dismay.

 The EMH nodded.
 "I'm afraid the Commander is right.
-Some of the time the Captain is quite aware of the nature of the crew.
+Some of the time the captain is quite aware of the nature of the crew.
 But other times, she truly does seem to get lost in some sort of fantasy.
 Right now she believes that Seven died on an away mission.
 And that Chakotay and Seven were married.
 She doesn't remember reprogramming him.
 She also has trouble keeping track of time.
-She is often confused about how many years she's been lost here in the Delta Quadrant.
+She's often confused about how many years she's been lost here in the Delta Quadrant.
 Sometimes she thinks we just left the crew.
 Other times it seems as if a decade or more has passed.
-I've tried to manage her condition, but she is a difficult patient to treat."
+I've tried to manage her condition, but she's a difficult patient to treat."

 He looked at Hidalgo.
 "Have your team finish the rest of the inspection, Commander.
 Just act for now as if the holograms were real."
 He looked at the EMH.
 "I mean..."

 "I know what you mean, sir.
 No offense taken."

 Brinkman walked to the door.
 As it opened, he turned back to the hologram.
 "What is catch?"

 "Cach is a Mayan word that means to break apart.
 It's what Chakotay named the moon they settled on.
 He never wanted to forget that their new home came at the cost of the destruction of our family."

 So the parades had been quietly cancelled.
 Families had been notified.
 Ships had been dispatched through the wormhole and back to the survivors, most of whom were thriving on their new home and had no intention of returning.
 Only the most determined journalists had chased the story and even they lost interest when several other crises had demanded their attention.
 Star Fleet had been able to spirit Captain Janeway away while they evaluated her.